-- (Optional) If your Google account has two-factor authentication, use your verification code or another verification method.
+- If your Google account has two-factor authentication enabled (and you really should), use your verification code or another verification method.

-- Once signed in, you are given notice of what automatically syncs on your Chromebook.
+- Once signed in, you're given notice of what automatically syncs on your Chromebook.
 If you want to review these syncing options, check Review sync options following setup.

 - You can uncheck Use location if you want to prevent apps and services from using your device's location, but again, I don't recommend turning this off.

 - Check Review your Google Play options following setup if you want to check over your permissions.

 - Tap Accept.